mala-project/mala/docs/source/basic_usage/predictions.rst

 GPAW, etc.

-The merit of using the MALA ASE calculator is that existing workflows do not have to be altered - they can simply be performed faster with the power of ML.
+The merit of using the MALA ASE calculator is that existing workflows do not have to be altered - they can be performed faster with the power of ML.
 Usage is fairly simple, first, a model is loaded as an ASE calculator and set a pseudopotential path